renesas-rz/rzv_ai_sdk/Q11_fish_detection/README.md

 |fish_detector | Application file |

 Follow the steps mentioned below to deploy the project on RZ/V2L Evaluation Board.
-* At the `/home/root/tvm` directory of the rootfs (on SD Card) for RZ/V2L Evaluation Board.
+1. Copy following files to the `/home/root/tvm` directory of the rootfs (on SD Card) for RZ/V2L Evaluation Board.
-* Copy the files present in [exe](./exe) directory, which are listed in the table above.
+    1. The files present in [exe](./exe) directory, which are listed in the table above.
-* Copy the generated `fish_detector` application file if the application file is built at [build stage](#application-build-stage)
+    2. Generated `fish_detector` application file if the application file is built at [build stage](#application-build-stage)
-* Check if libtvm_runtime.so is there on `/usr/lib64` directory of the rootfs (SD card) RZ/V2L Evaluation Board.
+2. Check if libtvm_runtime.so is there on `/usr/lib64` directory of the rootfs (SD card) RZ/V2L Evaluation Board.

 Folder structure in the rootfs (SD Card) would look like:
 ```sh